-By focusing on a history of the First World War beyond the Western Front many of our local community, who previously would have felt disconnected from the centenary commemorations, have been engaged in this local heritage, feeling connected to those who previously lived in Islington yet temporarily experienced life within a completely different cultural context.
+By focusing on a history of the First World War beyond the Western Front many people in our local community, who previously would have felt disconnected from the centenary commemorations, have been engaged in this local heritage; feeling connected to those who previously lived in Islington, yet temporarily experienced life within a completely different cultural context.

 Click here for an evaluation report on this project.